theowenyoung/gatsby-theme-timeline/starters/gatsby-starter-timeline/README.md

 Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.com/).

 Here are some places to start:

-### Themes

-- To learn more about Gatsby themes specifically, we recommend checking out the [theme docs](https://www.gatsbyjs.com/docs/themes/).

 ### General